colinnewell/pcap2har-go/README.md

   received.
 * Data not understood or missing is likely to be silently dropped with no indication that it was missed.
+* FastCGI implementation is very simple and crude and seems to glitch a lot currently.
+Need to figure out the reasons for that.

 I have replicated some of the existing tcp reader code to give access to the timing information I have extracted.
 It might be good to contribute this back